-EE505 Advanced Digital IC Design EE511 Advanced Analog IC Design EE520 Advanced FPGA Design and Implementations EE577 Design Verification with System Verilog

-Each semester when the course offering list is published, instructions on graduate level courses belonging to various areas of interest are also published along with the course offering list.
-Every graduate student is advised to refer to these instructions to select courses and build his/her expertise area.
+EE505 Advanced Digital IC Design EE511 Advanced Analog IC Design EE520 Advanced FPGA Design and Implementations EE577 Design Verification with System Verilog graduate student is advised to refer to these instructions to select courses and build his/her expertise area.
 In addition, a cross disciplinary study of engineering areas of interest can be desirable as the fast-changing electronics and computer industries have become more demanding on engineers to have multidisciplinary skillsets.